 You are here

-13 Great Beer Gardens to Check Out In & Around Washington, DC
+The Best Beer Gardens for Celebrating Oktoberfest In & Around Washington, DC

 Try steins of German brews and hearty food (sausage platters, sauerbraten) in this rustic indoor-outdoor bar and restaurant on H Street NE.
 The best seats are on the raised outdoor deck, where you can warm up with space heaters in milder temps.
 Frequent events include a weekly trivia night, European soccer matches on a jumbo-screen TV and seasonal doggie happy hours.
 Oktoberfest celebrations include stein-hoisting competitions every Thursday and a robust list of seasonal German brews.